|

 and non-profit corporations are retrenching.
 There are four classical

-retrenchment strategies, the most common of which is Turnaround.
+retrenchment strategies, the most common of which is turnaround.
 The four

 most common causes for needing a turnaround, in order of frequency, are